linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-8---Arbitrage-and-Hedging-With-Fixed-Income 2023 Financial-Trading-a.md

 In a world economy characterized by free trade, complete certainty and no market frictions (such as transactions costs), we would expect that exchange rates will be regulated by purchase power parity (PPP).
 PPP is an example of the law of one price, which simply states that securities offering the same cash flow characteristics or baskets offering the same commodities must sell for the same price.
 PPP states that the values of currencies relative to each other are determined by the quantity of goods they will purchase.
 This condition holds both in spot markets and forward markets (we will discuss forward markets in the next section).
 Currency traders creating arbitrage portfolios should force the PPP to hold.
 Violations of this parity condition should lead traders to purchase the less expensive currency sell the more expensive currency.

 One well-known (though somewhat tongue in cheek) test of PPP is the "Big Mac standard" popularized by The Economist.
 MacDonald's Corporation's Big Mac hamburgers are generally regarded to be more or less identical all over the world.
 Given PPP, then the Big Mac should sell for the same price in each country.
-For example, suppose that the Big Mac cost  $4.60 in a U.S. restaurant and costs$ 3.62 (GBP3.62) in the UK; Further suppose that
+For example, suppose that the Big Mac cost  \$4.60 in a U.S. restaurant and costs\$ 3.62 (GBP3.62) in the UK; Further suppose that

 TABLE 8.4 Triangular Arbitrage

 <table><tr><td></td><td>USD</td><td>SFR</td><td>EUR</td></tr><tr><td>Sell USD0.20 for SFR1</td><td>-0.2000</td><td>+1.0000</td><td></td></tr><tr><td>Sell EUR0.16 for USD0.2051</td><td>+0.2051</td><td></td><td>-0.1600</td></tr><tr><td>Sell SFR1.0 for EUR0.16</td><td></td><td>-1.0000</td><td>+0.1600</td></tr><tr><td>Totals</td><td>+0.0051</td><td>0</td><td>0</td></tr></table>

-the dollar/pound exchange rate is  $1.46/£; that is, GBP1 has the same value as USD1.46.
-At this exchange rate of$ 1.46/£, the British pound appeared overvalued by approximately 15% relative to the U.S. dollar.
+the dollar/pound exchange rate is  \$1.46/£; that is, GBP1 has the same value as USD1.46.
+At this exchange rate of\$ 1.46/£, the British pound appeared overvalued by approximately 15% relative to the U.S. dollar.
 However, we need to recognize that Big Macs are not easily exported from countries where they are underpriced, which might prevent absolute PPP from holding in this instance.
 Nor does this relationship among prices account for differences in taxes, subsidies, labor, and other production costs.

 # Purchase Power Parity in Spot Markets